NSSAC/PrecisionRecallMetric/README.md

    ```

 ## Citation
-To cite this work, use:
+To cite our work, use:

 ```@inproceedings{fox2025unifying,
   title={A Unifying Information-theoretic Perspective on Evaluating Generative Models},